robcarver17/pysystemtrade/docs/production.md

       max_executions: 1
 ```

-Finally you can optionally include arguments, which will be passed to certain methods within a process (or to all methods that are run on completion for a given process).
+Finally, you can optionally include arguments, which will be passed to certain methods within a process (or to all methods that are run on completion for a given process).
 For example:

 ```
 arguments: